RebelInteractiveGroup/optumcaremobilebenefits.com-11ty/src/panels/40-financial.md

 #### Tuition Reimbursement

-Employees can complete the Tuition Reimbursement Pre-Approval Application Online Form to support enrollment in outside educational courses through accredited institutions.
+Complete the Tuition Reimbursement Pre-Approval Application Online Form to support enrollment in outside educational courses through accredited institutions.

 [Tuition Reimbursement Pre-Approval Form](https://uhgazure.sharepoint.com/sites/Employment-Policies/SitePages/Tuition-Reimbursement.aspx "Tuition Reimbursement Pre-Approval Form for United Health Group in a new tab.")

-#### Employee Discount Website
+#### Employee Discount Site

-You can take advantage of corporate discounts on thousands of services and products.
+Take advantage of corporate discounts on thousands of services and products.
 Find offerings that support all aspects of your life—at work, home and everywhere in between.

 [discounts.uhg.com](https://authgateway3.entiam.uhg.com/idp/startSSO.ping?PartnerSpId=urn%3Abenefithub%3Apassport&origin=web "discounts.uhg.com in a new tab")